 C. J. McLin International Center for Water Resources Management (ICWRM)

 The International Center for Water Resources Management at Central State University was formally created by the State of Ohio by H. B. 171 in 1987.
-The law stipulated that the Center shall develop methods to ..”improve the management of water resource of Ohio and emerging nations” (Ohio Revised Code: 1987 Legislation, Page 504).
+The law stipulated that the Center shall develop methods to...”improve the management of water resources of Ohio and emerging nations” (Ohio Revised Code: 1987 Legislation, Page 504).
 This mission is directly linked to that of the University in offering programs with multi-cultural and global perspectives with particular emphasis on African and African American cultures; collaborating with other educational institutions, business organizations and government agencies to enrich learning experiences and educational opportunities for students; and in providing quality educational programs in the scientific technical fields where minorities have been traditionally underrepresented.

-Academic Program at the Center
+Academic Programs at the Center